CSAllenISDClassroom/scheduling-app-model-runtimeterror/Functionality.md

 # Edit schedule at permalink at later time with password protection
 ## Functionality
+If a student uses a permalink to return to a schedule they were previously working on, they should be able to assuming they enter the necessary password.
 ## Design
+Upon using the link to return to the schedule they were permanently working on, the student should receive a prompt to enter a password.
+After entering the password, they should be able to continue working with the schedule.
 ## QA
+The user must be required to enter the proper password to continue working on their schedule.
+After entering the password, the student should only be able to edit their schedule, not any other schedules, and the password must allow the user to edit the schedule they're attempting to access.
 # Email permalink to schedule to an email address
 ## Functionality